Isn’t the rush of an orgasm ecstatic?

-Orgasm denial works due to a hot, heavy mix of chemicals surging through the body.
-The more you lust for climax, the more sexual chemicals your body produces.
-This means that when you finally reach the orgasm phase after being denied for a long time, you will be more in the mood for it than ever.
+Information overload over!
+Simply put, orgasm denial works due to a hot, heavy mix of chemicals surging through the body.
+The more you lust for orgasm, the more sexual chemicals your body produces.
+The physical upshot of this is that when you finally reach the orgasm phase after being denied for a long time, you will be more in the mood for it than ever.

-This is the practice of bringing a partner or yourself right to the ‘edge’ of an orgasm, only to stop or slow down stimulation just before reaching the climax.
+This is the practice of bringing a partner or yourself right to the ‘edge’– the brink of orgasm, only to stop or slow down stimulation just before reaching the climax.

-Edging can be done through clitoral and genital stimulation, a prostate massage, a blowjob, intercourse or other various sexual acts.
-Rile them up over and over until finally, you allow your partner or yourself to let go.
-This often leads to feeling a much more intense and high level orgasm.
+Edging can be done through clitoral and genital stimulation, a prostate massage, a blowjob, intercourse or other various sexual acts – whatever gets your arousal into overload.
+Rile them up over and over until finally, you allow your partner or yourself to let go – sometimes with the merest touch.
+This can be intensely erotic for both partners, and often leads to feeling a much more intense and high-level orgasm.